schemedoc/surveys/load-path.md

 Rep (librep): `load-filename`

-SRFI 193 (script-file, script-directory) is similar but does not apply to all loaded files, only "scripts".
+SRFI 193 (`script-file`, `script-directory`) is similar but does not apply to all loaded files, only "scripts".